Origin stories behind 30 holidays

 Mother’s Day in America is celebrated on the second Sunday in May and was started by Anna Jarvis in 1908 in memory of her deceased mother.
 Jarvis began campaigning for the holiday and, in 1914, President Woodrow Wilson signed a law making Mother’s Day a national holiday.

 Father’s Day is celebrated on the third Sunday of June in the U.S. and originated as a memorial service in 1908 in honor of a group of men who died in a mining accident in West Virginia.
 Sonora Smart Dodd established the holiday in 1910 in honor of her father, who raised six kids as a single dad.
 The first official nationwide Father’s Day was observed as a holiday by President Richard Nixon in 1972.

 Employee Appreciation Day

 Employee Appreciation Day is celebrated on the first Friday in March.
 It was created in 1995 by Dr. Bob Nelson, a founding member of Recognition Professionals International.
 Employee Appreciation Day is a day when employers are called to do something extra for their employees to show appreciation for the work they do.

-Boxing Day is celebrated on Dec.
-26 in the U.K. and British Commonwealth countries, such as Canada and Australia.
-The holiday originated because in past centuries servants were required to tend to their masters’ families on Christmas; on Boxing Day they were given Christmas gift boxes by their masters and did not have to work, allowing them to share the holiday with their own families.
+Boxing Day is celebrated on December 26 in the U.K. and British Commonwealth countries, such as Canada and Australia.
+The holiday originated because, in past centuries, servants were required to tend to their masters’ families on Christmas.
+On Boxing Day, they were given Christmas gift boxes by their masters and did not have to work, allowing them to share the holiday with their own families.